 - Our Curriculum

-From September 2014 our curriculum for Years 1-6 is in line with the National Curriculum as required of a maintained school.
+From September 2014 our curriculum for Years 1-6 is in line with the National Curriculum as required of an ODST school.
 You can look at the National Curriculum in more detail here.
 Our Foundation Class follow the curriculum for the Early Years Foundation Stage.
 More information on that can be found here.

 Below you will find a Curriculum Overview for both Mathematics and English for Years 1-6, as well as leaflets for each year group.
 You will also find our whole school curriculum plan, based broadly on a series of Learning Challenges.
 This is a working document used by teachers and so will be subject to change and adaptation as the year progresses – it will also be adapted in line with pupils’ interests and learning to ensure it reflects appropriate challenge.
 Further information about each term’s curriculum can be found in the class newsletters which are on class pages.